 Plants to Avoid

-When planted alongside members or the brassica family these plants tend to struggle.
+When planted alongside members or the brassica family these peppers tend to struggle.
 They also fail to thrive near fennel.
 Finally, avoid planting the crop near apricot trees.
 Both can fall victim to the same fungal diseases.

 Harvesting Bell Pepper Plant Crops

 The fruit can be harvested when it is young and green or allowed to ripen on the vine.
-Matured fruit will be sweeter and more rich in vitamin C. However allowing the fruit to ripen before harvesting can reduce the plants yield.
+Matured fruit will be sweeter and more rich in vitamin C. However allowing the fruit to ripen before harvesting can reduce the peppers yield.

 Fruit can be harvested when it is young and green or allowed to ripen on the vine.
 This allows you to enjoy a steady stream of fruit throughout the growing season.